 Agriculture

-Irrigation is the practice of providing water to agricultural fields and plants using artificial methods in a controlled manner.
-The goal is to fulfil their water demands.
+Irrigation is the practice of providing water to meet the water demands of agricultural fields and plants using artificial methods in a controlled manner.
+There are several irrigation sources in India, including springs, tube wells, tanks, canals and open wells.
 The benefits of irrigation include ensuring suitable moisture levels for optimal crop growth.

 Table of Contents

 Irrigation systems use a minimum amount of water to enable the healthy growth of plants and crops.
-The time, amount, rate and frequency of irrigation depends on the season as well as crop and soil type.
+The time, amount, rate, and frequency of irrigation depend on the season as well as the crop and soil type.
 For instance, summer crops need higher irrigation frequency due to more water loss through evapotranspiration.

-However, you can face a range of issues like environmental degradation, salinisation and waterlogging due to excessive watering.
-Thus, there is a need to adopt efficient and sustainable irrigation practices to ensure environmental balance and lasting agricultural productivity.
+However, you can face a range of issues like environmental degradation, salinization, and waterlogging due to excessive watering.
+Thus, there is a need to adopt efficient and sustainable irrigation practices to ensure environmental balance and increased agricultural productivity.

 An irrigation technique is based on the distribution of obtained water within fields.
 The aim is to supply water in the field uniformly.
 It allows each plant to receive the required amount of water for healthy growth.
 Following are the different irrigation techniques: